AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Methodology

+Once $o_{i}$ is generated, it is directly transmitted to the downstream successor agents to update their respective knowledge bases via:

+where $A_{j}$ represents any downstream agent designated to receive the information.
+This sequential interaction across the workflow dynamically constructs a complete inference trajectory $\mathcal{T}$, which encapsulates the initial task $\mathcal{Q}$, the activated agents, their intermediate responses, and the final outcome, formalized as $\mathcal{T}=(\mathcal{Q},A_{1:N},o_{1:N},\mathcal{Y})$.
+The workflow concludes when the execution sequence reaches the terminal output agent $A_{N}$, which is responsible for aggregating the outputs of all preceding agents.
+Consequently, the final answer to the user task $\mathcal{Q}$ is defined as the output generated by this final agent, namely $\mathcal{Y}=o_{N}$.

-We present a test-time framework designed to intercept and refine agent outputs during the MAS execution.
-Specifically, before transmitting the output from agent $A_i$ to its successors $\mathcal{N}(A_i)$ (as defined in Eq. \ref{eq:broadcast}), we actively intercept the message.
+We present a test-time rectification framework designed to intercept and refine agent outputs during real-time MAS execution.
+Specifically, before transmitting the output from an intermediate agent to its downstream successors, we actively intercept the message.
 A dedicated rectifier then scrutinizes the content for potential errors and attempts to resolve them through an iterative refinement process.
-If the output remains flawed despite these efforts, it is discarded rather than propagated, ensuring that downstream agents are shielded from unreliable information.
+If the output remains flawed despite these efforts, it is discarded rather than propagated, ensuring that downstream agents are shielded from unreliable information (as shown in Figure \ref{fig:framework}).